pankaj-chand/Globally_Sclerotic_Glomeruli/README.md

 Caveat: It is possible that multiple image files in the dataset come from a single whole slide image or from a single patient or subject.
 This was not mentioned in the instructions nor was it clear from inspecting the dataset.
 Hence, I treated each image file individually.
 However, this most probably led to data leakage.
 If you can let me know how exactly multiple images can be identified to belong to the same subject, then I would need to split the dataset on the subject-level and retrain the models.

-### Observations:
+### Dataset:

 a.
 I found that the images in the dataset were already cropped as a rectangle to include only the glomerulus, i.e, the region of interest.

 b.
 Images were of different sizes, and all were not square.

 c.
+There were 5758 images in the entire dataset.

+d.
 There was an imbalance of more than 1:4 with regard to the Positive:Negative class in the dataset as shown in the following figure.
-I would address pnly if required after seeing the performance of the trained models.
+I would address the imbalance only if required after seeing the performance of the trained models.

 ![Imbalanced-Data](images/Imbalanced_Data.png)